imihasan/rmr-solver/README.md

 - Set the saving path
 - Run the file

+To reproduce the results, use the setup and model files tuned for each task and saved in the results directory.

 To generate the graphs used in the paper or other customized graphs:
 - Navigate to Personal_Results
 - Customize/Run Generate_Graphs.m